A'keria C. Davenport: Personal life

-A'keria C. Davenport is a member of the Drag Haus of Davenport, with Drag Race alum Kennedy Davenport, Sahara Davenport, Monét X Change, Honey Davenport and Ra'Jah O'Hara.
+A'Keria C. Davenport is a member of the Drag Haus of Davenport, with Drag Race alum Kennedy Davenport, Sahara Davenport, Monét X Change, Honey Davenport and Ra'Jah O'Hara.
 Her drag mom is Armani Nicole Davenport.
 D'Wayne was living in Dallas before being accepted on Drag Race.
 After Drag Race, D'Wayne moved to Katy.

 He has stated that he plans to create a skincare line as well as start a charity that will provide support for transgender women and homosexual youth.

-D'Wayne spent almost a year of his life as a woman, Kiki, until he realized he identified as a man.
+D'Wayne spent almost a year of his life as a woman, until he realized he identified as a man.
 He opened up about this experience on the fifth episode of the sixth season of RuPaul's Drag Race All Stars, saying: "It took me to go through that experience to not only find myself but to know who I truly was and wanted to be to know I was enough...
 I faced the same obstacles most trans people ([especially] those of color) and that's why I will now and forever advocate and dedicate everything in me to protect them!"